Khatu Shyam Temple: History

-The origins of the Khatu Shyam Ji Temple are deeply rooted in Hindu mythology, specifically the epic Mahabharata.
-The deity worshipped here, Khatu Shyam Ji, is believed to be Barbarika, the grandson of Bhima (one of the Pandava brothers) and son of Ghatotkacha.
-According to legend, Barbarika was a powerful warrior who possessed three divine arrows capable of determining the outcome of the Kurukshetra war.
+The origins of the Khatu Shyam Ji Temple are deeply rooted in Hindu mythology, specifically the epic Mahabharat.
+The deity worshipped here, Khatu Shyam Ji, is believed to be Barbareek, the grandson of Bhima (one of the Pandav brothers) and son of Ghatotkacha.
+According to legend, Barbareek was a powerful warrior who possessed three divine arrows capable of determining the outcome of the Kurukshetra war.
 To ensure fairness in the battle, Lord Krishna, disguised as a Brahmin, tested Barbarika’s resolve and ultimately asked him to sacrifice his head as an act of charity.
-Impressed by his devotion and selflessness, Krishna blessed Barbarika, declaring that he would be worshipped as Shyam (another name for Krishna) in the Kali Yuga (last of four yugas in Hindu cosmology).
+Impressed by his devotion and selflessness, Krishna blessed Barbareek, declaring that he would be worshipped as Shyam (another name for Krishna) in the Kaliyug (last of four yugas in Hindu cosmology).
 The temple is believed to house the head of Barbarika, making it a sacred site for devotees.

 Nishaan Yatra

-Nishaan Yatra is a revered pilgrimage honouring Khatu Shyam, a deity linked to Lord Krishna and Barbarika, held annually in Khatoo, Rajasthan.
-During the Phalguna Mela, lakhs of devotees participate in this procession, carrying a nishan—a sacred triangular flag in saffron, orange, or red—symbolising devotion.
+Nishaan Yatra is a revered pilgrimage honouring Khatu Shyam Ji, a deity linked to Lord Krishna and Barbareek, held annually in Khatu, Rajasthan.
+During the Falgun Mela, lakhs of devotees participate in this procession, carrying a Nishan—a sacred triangular flag in saffron, orange, or red—symbolising devotion.
 Pilgrims typically travel on foot from Reengus to the Khatu Shyam Temple, covering a distance of about 17 km, chanting prayers, singing bhajans, and dancing.
 The flag is offered at the temple to seek blessings.